 The Arctic, a realm of ethereal beauty and stark wilderness, often evokes images of endless ice and snow.
 But what truly defines the climate of the Arctic?
 It's a complex interplay of factors that not only shape this unique environment but also have far-reaching consequences for the rest of the planet.
-Imagine standing at the North Pole, the wind biting at your face, the sun a mere suggestion on the horizon for half the year.
+Day to day, imagine standing at the North Pole, the wind biting at your face, the sun a mere suggestion on the horizon for half the year.
 This is a place where the seasons are extreme, and the very definition of 'normal' is constantly being challenged by the forces of climate change.

 Main Subheading